ibezkrovnyi/texturer/README.md

 To use it you will need to receive [API key](https://tinypng.com/developers).
 It is free of charge for convert up to 500 images per month.
 So, up to 500 texture maps, which is more than enough.

-> To enable tinypng vonversion you need to set `tinypng : true` in task for texture map generation:

 ####License
 create (or edit) next section in `config.json`:
 ```json